renpy/renpy/sphinx/source/cdd.rst

         Renders `d` and places it into the rectangle defined by the `x`, `y`, `width`, and `height`, using Ren'Py's standard placement algorithm.
+        Returns an (x, y) tuple giving the location the displayable was placed at.
+Location is computed by calling Displayable.place() method.

         `x`, `y`, `width`, `height`
             The rectangle to place in.
 If `width` or `height`, when None,